Hannah: Charleston is a great setting. Is this typical for you?

 Tara: I’ll usually be watching something on Amazon or Netflix while eating Chipotle.
 After that, I usually turn the TV off and write if the muses are speaking or read if my eyes aren’t too tired from work.
 Or sometimes I go and stay with my mom, and we chat and watch British mysteries!

 Hannah: What types of books can we expect to see from you in the future?

 Tara: Of course, there will be two more books in the Torn Asunder Series, which will be available in the Spring of ’20.
-After that, like I mentioned above, we’ll be sticking in the Civil War Era (unless something changes!) with a three-book series set in Appomattox, Virginia, which focuses on five siblings and their experiences in life, loss, and love during the Civil War.
-After that, we might visit Jacksonian America for a family drama, revisit the Civil War, or maybe something modern– who can tell?
+After that, we’ll probably be sticking in the Civil War Era (unless something changes) with a new series.
+After that, we might visit Jacksonian America for a family drama, take a detour through the 1840’s, or maybe something modern– who can tell?
 I’d love to hear readers’ thoughts as we go!